jotaijs/jotai-history/README.md

 ## Memory Management

-⚠️ Since `withHistory` and `withUndo` keeps a history of states, it's important to manage memory by setting a reasonable `limit`.
-Excessive history can lead to memory bloat, especially in applications with frequent state updates.
+⚠️ Because `withHistory` maintains a list of previous states, be mindful of memory usage by setting a reasonable `limit`.
+Applications that update state frequently can grow in memory usage if the limit is too large.